 The name James is derived from the Hebrew name ya’aqov for the Old Testament Patriarch Jacob.
 Acts 12:2 says that James the Greater was killed with a sword.
 The newly-appointed governor of Judea, Herod Agrippa, decided to gain favor with the Romans by persecuting leaders of Christianity.
 After James was arrested and led to the place of execution, his unnamed accuser was moved by his courage.
 He not only repented and converted on the spot but asked to be executed alongside James.
 The Roman executioners obliged, and both men were beheaded simultaneously.
 His remains can be found in Saint James Church in Compostela, Spain.

-Judas stems from the Hebrew Yehudah meaning praised.
-According to tradition, Saint Jude Thaddeus he was martyred around the year 65 A.D. in Beirut and his body filled with arrows.
+Judas stems from the Hebrew Yehudah meaning 'praised'.
+According to tradition, Saint Jude Thaddeus was martyred around the year 65 A.D. in Beirut and his body filled with arrows.
 He is often pictured with an ax, a symbol of his martyrdom and the way in which he was killed.
-His remains can be found at Saint Peter’s Basilica.
+His remains can be found at Saint Peter’s Basilica in Italy.

 Simon the Zealot